 Please find our selling fees on Selling with us ,Buyers Premium is 21% + VAT in all sales.

 Why are your commission rates higher than some of your local competitors?

 As a professionally qualified and regulated company we conduct all our business to a high standard.
-We take full advantage of live internet bidding, utilising at least one platform and sometimes more.
+We take full advantage of live internet bidding.
 We maintain separate clients money accounts and adhere to a strict code of conduct protecting the interests of our clients.
 Operating to this standard is more costly, utilising higher levels of staff, many with professional qualifications.
 Our interest is the same as that of our vendors, to achieve the highest price possible for their lots.